 The back of a painting can tell us a lot about how it was made.
 We can see whether it has been painted on a wooden panel or on a linen canvas.
 In many cases, the back reveals information about the painting’s restoration.
 A thin panel may be reinforced with slats or a painting on linen may have been mounted onto a new canvas.
 Sometimes minor repairs are also visible.

 On the back of almost every painting we see inscriptions, numbers and labels or seals made from red wax.
 These identify the painting’s previous owners.
 And the many stickers from other museums tell us which exhibitions the painting has been featured in.
-The back of ‘The Tower of Babel’, for example, bears the large white stamp of an early owner: Elizabeth Farnese (1692-1766), queen of Spain.
-Attached to the back is also a letter from D.G. van Beuningen, who later owned the painting, stating that the work was buried on his estate during the war, packed in a zinc chest.
+The back of ‘The Three Marys at the Tomb', for example, has a letter attached written by D.G. van Beuningen, the previous owner of this painting.
+This letter states that during World War II this painting was buried at his estate inside a zinc chest.

 Choose your masterpiece

-In the test display, we are showing a small selection of highlights from the paintings collection.
+In the exhibition we are showing a small selection of highlights from the paintings collection.
 As a visitor you can also choose your own masterpiece and project it onto a glass easel in the exhibition.
-We are curious about the public’s choices and will consider them in the selection of the larger presentation we are preparing.
+We are curious about the public’s choices.

 The depot is not a Museum